dylanbeattie/dylanbeattie.net/_articles/the-cost-of-code/index.md

 summary: A written version of a talk I presented at various software conferences and events in 2019, about the social and environmental impact of modern software development.
 css-class: transcript
 opengraph:
-  description: An article by Dylan Beattie about the social and environmental impact of modern software development.
+  description: Dylan Beattie talks about the economics of programming, and the social and environmental cost of modern software development.
   image: /articles/the-cost-of-code/og_image.png
 ---
 *This is a version of a talk that I presented at various software conferences and community events in  2019.*